UGA-Innovation-Factory/nixos-systems/README.md

 1. Open `users.nix`.
 2. Add a new entry to `modules.users.accounts`.
 3. Generate a hashed password using `mkpasswd -m sha-512` (requires `whois` package or similar).
+  - Hashed passwords are intended for shared credentials as a minimal layer of safety; do not treat them as secure storage for personal secrets (use per-user secrets managed outside the flake instead).
 4. Commit and push.

 ### Assigning Users to Hosts